pramitij/Analysis-of-sorting-algorithms-for-Natural-Language/README.md

 # FinalProject

 ## Benchmarking
-The Driver class is the entry to benchmark all the sorting algorithms.
+The Driver class is the entry to benchmark all the sorting algorithms.</br>
 To run the benchmark for Chinese words.
 Go to src>main>java.edu.neu.coe.info6205.sort>driver.java
 Click on run or Control + R to run the driver class and start benchmarking.